Widell79/Widell79/README.md

 ### Hi there, I'm Mikael 👋
-## I'm a hobby programmer/developer who strives to constantly improve my skills and learn new areas.
+## I'm a Web and Software developer who strives to constantly improve my skills and learn new areas.

-**I’m currently learning:**
+**Currently learning:**
 - React
 - Redux

+**Currently working on:**
+- A portfolio website.

 ## 🔧 Technologies & Tools